ravendesignsystem/rds/src/docs/dev/blocks/header/alertheader/index.md

     parent: Docs
 alertheader:
   dismissible : true
-  heading: University closure, January 28
+  heading: University closure, January 28, 2021!
-  message: Due to inclement weather the university will be closed January 28, 2019.
-Please see the updated exam schedule.
+  message: Due to inclement weather, the university will be closed January 28, 2019.
+Please see the <a href="https://carleton.ca/ses/exam-schedule/">updated exam schedule</a>
   link: https://carleton.ca/ses/exam-schedule/
 ---
 The Page Alert block is used to convey important information to the user through a prominent header block.